-The Community Foundation for Shropshire aims to ensure that throughout our operations we maintain a strict ethical and environmental code of conduct.
+The Community Foundation aims to ensure that throughout our operations we maintain a strict ethical and environmental code of conduct.
 We encourage our service users and supporters to also engage in an ethical and environmentally sound way of working, and for such reasons it is right that we lead from the front.

 This policy is broadly broken down into two areas.
 The first seeks to detail our environmental impact and the way in which we can work to reduce the harmful impact and maximise our benefits to the community.
 The second area relates to our more general business practices and in particular the guidelines on how we will work with partner organisations, supporters and sponsors.
 Throughout the policy there is a commitment to working with local organisations and to support local communities and local businesses and suppliers.